jclry1/An-Gairdin---MS1/README.md

 After checking https://www.w3schools.com/tags/tag_textarea.asp and https://www.w3schools.com/tags/att_input_type.asp - I have verified this is an incorrect use of the type attribute and have therefore removed it.
 Tested for any impact on functionality of the textarea - none.

-### Test mobility
+#### Test mobility
 https://search.google.com/test/mobile-friendly
 Tested 17 Novemeber, 2020
 Result: Page is mobile friendly

-### Test contrast
+#### Test contrast
 https://color.a11y.com/
+Initial test show insufficient contrast in text on circle overlay on home page - to be fixed.

-### Test performance
+#### Test performance
 https://www.webpagetest.org/

-### Test cross-browser
+#### Test cross-browser
 https://app.crossbrowsertesting.com/public/i04a6e9c0e8a8600/screenshots/z2aa92594c65a69493d6

-Action item from this test was to include rel="noopener" or rel="noreferrer" to external links
+Action item (done) from this test was to include rel="noopener" or rel="noreferrer" to external links
 Resource: https://web.dev/external-anchors-use-rel-noopener/

-### Test on actual devices
+#### Test on Actual Devices
-Chrome and Firefox on Linux - Done with Dell XPS running Ubuntu 16.04 Edge and IE on Windows - Done with Dell Latitiude E6440 running Windows 10 Chrome and Safari on Mac - Done with 2012 MacBook Pro running Mojave Chrome and DuckDuckGo on Android - Done with Motorola Moto G7 Safari on iPad - To do
+* Chrome and Firefox on Linux - Done with Dell XPS running Ubuntu 16.04, result - ok
+* Edge and IE on Windows - Done with Dell Latitiude E6440 running Windows 10, result - ok
+* Chrome and Safari on Mac - Done with 2012 MacBook Pro running Mojave, result - ok
+* Chrome and DuckDuckGo on Android - Done with Motorola Moto G7, result - ok
+* Safari on iPad - To do
-Safari on iOS - To do
+* Safari on iOS - To do

 ## Main Issues Overcome
 There have been lots of msall issues that were reolved quickly by checking the Bootstrap documentation or a quick Google search.
 More persistent problems which took some time to remedy were:
-#### Bootstrap card footers
+#### Bootstrap Card Footers
 Problems getting the footers in the boostrap cards (card-deck) to align.
 Tried several options from stackoverflow and elsewhere but none seemed to work.
 Best solution I've found so far was this:
 In the card-body div (Bootstrap) add a new div below the title to contain the paragraph content.
 Call this .card-content.
 Set the parent card-body to be:
 .card-body{